davisfreimanis/davisfreimanis.github.io/README.md

 # davisfreimanis.github.io

-A personal website built with Hugo
+A personal website built with Hugo and MathJax

 ## How to Use